FalsePhilosopher/PPPwnWRT/README.md

 OpenWRT install of PPPwn C++ version by xfangfang https://github.com/xfangfang/PPPwn_cpp

 ### Install
+1. Place the goldhen.bin from a golden 2.4b17 and up release on the root of a usb drive formatted in exfat or fat32 https://github.com/GoldHEN/GoldHEN/releases/download/2.4b17/GoldHEN_v2.4b17.7z
+2. Plug the USB drive into your PS4
-1. SSH into your OpenWRT router
+3. SSH into your OpenWRT router
-2. Run for 9.00 RPI zero build
+4. Run for 9.00 RPI zero build
 ```
 wget -q -O - https://github.com/FalsePhilosopher/PPPwnWRT/raw/main/pppwnwrt9RPI.sh | sh && pppwn list
 ```